PrincetonUniversity/install_pytorch/README.md

 #SBATCH --cpus-per-task=<T>      # cpu-cores per task (>1 if multi-threaded tasks)
 ```

-On TigerGPU, there are 7 CPU-cores per GPU.
-Try values of `T` above from 1 to 7 to see where the optimal value is.
+On TigerGPU, there are seven CPU-cores for every one GPU.
+Try values of `<T>` above from 1 to 7 to see where the optimal value is.

 ## Examining GPU utilization